To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 Squirrels at mid (35-38˚N) and low (29-32˚N) latitudes demonstrate a decrease in body size over time, and those at low latitudes also demonstrate an increase in relative hind foot length with time.
 The results of this study augment prior literature regarding changes in body size in rodents with time connected with climate change.
 Use of museum data yielded unexpected results.
 First, data had a substantial gap between 1900 and 1925, perhaps partially as a result of World War I. Secondly, although many specimens were identified to subspecies, 769 were not.
 These unidentified specimens were primarily geographically clumped in two areas.
 One clump corresponded to the range of S. c. pennsylvanicus, and the other did not correspond to the range of any of the five subspecies as dictated by the museum data.
 The latter group of unidentified specimens are hypothesized to either be an undescribed subspecies or a hybrid of S. c. pennsylvanicus and S. c. carolinensis.

 Fielding, Isabella Marie, "A broad-based investigation of body size of Sciurus carolinensis in space and time" (2017).
-Theses, Dissertations, and Projects.
-1820.
+Honors Project, Smith College, Northampton, MA.